Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 __Goal – Create the portfolio website and report on the current status of the learning process-__

 For this week the goal was to create the portfolio website.
-I first started by crating a React website but that proved to be more difficult than anticipated since I only knew the basics of React.
+I first started by creating a React website but that proved to be more difficult than anticipated since I only knew the basics of React.
 I spent the rest of the week trying to learn React and concluded it will take too long to build a website from scratch for the project.
 I started researching other website platforms for the portfolio and I managed to find something that I could start working on that was only css, javascript and html based.

 __Achieved__